ShipraGupta16/city-bike-challenge/README.md

 ![Screenshot 2023-10-10 at 12 06 21 AM](https://github.com/ShipraGupta16/city-bike-challenge/assets/25715747/50e8657c-bc11-4001-bcba-09aab30d1989)

 #### Dashboard 3:
+represent the peak hours during the day.
+Throughout this time period (Aug 2022 - July 2023), August is the peak month for highest bike ride with starting time in the morning around 8 am and ending time in the evening around 6 pm.
+Bikers prefer classic bike ride way more than electric or docked bike.

 https://public.tableau.com/app/profile/shipra1168/viz/citybike_16964763213050/Dashboard3?publish=yes

 ![Screenshot 2023-10-10 at 12 06 52 AM](https://github.com/ShipraGupta16/city-bike-challenge/assets/25715747/8b2bb544-8a33-4ee5-a389-880e7eb27922)

 #### Story 1:
+represent bike types, members and its popularity.
+Summers have more riders with August as the peak month popular with classic bike rides followed by electric bikes.
+There are more members riding the bike than casual riders.

 https://public.tableau.com/app/profile/shipra1168/viz/citybike_16964763213050/Story1?publish=yes

 ![Screenshot 2023-10-10 at 12 07 22 AM](https://github.com/ShipraGupta16/city-bike-challenge/assets/25715747/b9be5ade-c7b8-496e-bfe7-cdedbacb4ecd)